webrcade/webrcade-docs/docs/platforms/xbox/index.md

 ![](../../assets/images/platforms/xbox/webrcade-new.png){: style="padding:5px 15px;" class="center zoomD"}

-* At this point, the webЯcade front-end should be displayed (see screen above).
+* At this point, the webЯcade player should be displayed (see screen above).
-* The `"Game controls"` input mode should be selected by default, allowing for navigating the front-end via the controller.
+* The `"Game controls"` input mode should be selected by default, allowing for navigating the webЯcade player (front-end) via the controller.
 If this is not the case, refer to the ["Game and Browsing Controls"](#game-and-browsing-controls) section below.

 ## Alternate controls